-See https://www.irs.gov/publications/p51#en US 2017 publink1000195653 for more information on taxes that apply to agricultural employers.
+See Publication 51 for more information on taxes that apply to agricultural employers.

 Eligibility test for Social Security, Medicare taxes, and income taxes: Social Security taxes, Medicare taxes, and income tax withholding apply to all cash wages paid to employees for farm work.
 A farmer is liable for these employment taxes if there are one or more agricultural employees-including a spouse, parents, or children age 18 or over-and if one of the following conditions is met: